kevinxiong518/interview-question2/README.md

 We use maps to store the arrays and ids as it gives us constant access time (O(1)) by key.

 1. storeArray
-Receives numbers as input, then calls the method in NumbersUtil to convert it into an NumberList which contains the list to store and its string value.
+receives numbers as input, then calls the method in NumbersUtil to convert it into an NumberList which contains the list to store and its string value.
 It adds an extra service level validation to make sure numbers parameter is present (just in case it's used in classes other than ArrayPermutationController).